sodadata/docs/soda-cl/failed-row-samples.md

 <br />

-By default, the maximum number of failed row samples that Soda collects does not exceed 1000.
 If you wish to collect a larger volume of failed row checks, you can set the limit to a larger number.
+Note that failed rows checks that use a SQL query support up to a maximum of 10,000 samples.
 Be aware, however, that collecting large volumes of failed row samples comes with the compute cost that requires enough memory for Soda Library or a Soda Agent to process the request; see: [About failed row sampling queries](#about-failed-rows-sampling-queries).
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: